 Sleep is essential for overall health, yet millions of people worldwide suffer from chronic sleep deprivation.
 While occasional lack of sleep may seem harmless, persistent sleep loss can have serious consequences.
-Research has increasingly shown a strong connection between the dangers of sleep deprivation and neurodegenerative diseases such as Alzheimer’s, Parkinson’s, and dementia.
+Recent findings highlight a strong connection.
+Sleep deprivation poses dangers linked to neurodegenerative diseases such as Alzheimer’s, Parkinson’s, and dementia.
 Understanding this link is crucial for preventing long-term cognitive decline and protecting brain health.

-In this article, we will explore how chronic sleep deprivation impacts the brain, the scientific evidence behind its link to neurodegenerative diseases, and practical solutions to improve sleep quality.
+In this article, we will explore how chronic sleep deprivation impacts the brain.
+We will discuss the scientific evidence behind its link to neurodegenerative diseases.
+Additionally, we will present practical solutions to improve sleep quality.

 Table of Contents